JerrardL/tesseract/README.md

 ```

 ### Text Semantic Analysis
+This enrichment provides semantic analysis on text that has been extracted from image, video, or audio files.

+#### Semantic Analysis Models

 ### Speech Recognition
 This enrichment provides speech recognition by transcribing spoken audio detected in both audio and video files into text.
 This is done from a python script which uses the SpeechRecognition (SR) library.
 Supported types for Speech Recognition include: